gersonvj/The-Art-Hub/README.md

 ## Test

 Using Google Chrome inspect, any devices bigger than 300px width are fully responsive.
-Some devices used for test: Iphone 6s, 7 and 8 - Motorola G6 and G5 - Samgung S7 - fully responsive.
+Actual devices used for the test: iPhone 6s, 7 and 8 - Motorola G6 and G5 - Samsung S7 - fully responsive.
 No broken links in the images, buttons or social networks.
 All forms are mandatory.
-Form button on contact page do not send the content.
+Form button on the contact page does not send the content.
+Web Browsers - Chrome, Firefox and Edge - working perfectly.

 ## Deployment

-Deployed at GitHub, clicking in settings, scrooll down the page until GitHub pages.
+Deployed at GitHub, clicking in settings, scroll down the page until GitHub pages.
 In the source section clink on the menu-drop, and choose the master-branch option.
-After done this a weblink will be avaible to use.
+After doing this a web link will be available to use.
 The Art Hub: https://gersonvj.github.io/milestoneproject/